Pricing

 Make Sale Prices Look Different From Original Prices

-Your brain misattributes the visual difference to a numerical difference.
+A visual difference feels like a numerical difference.

-$50 original price with $25 sale price that has different font and color
+$50 original price with $25 sale price that has different font, size, and color

 Add visual distinctions to sales prices (e.g., color, size, font; Coulter and Coulter, 2005).